jnasante/ccew-ios-2016/09-review/09-01-review.markdown

 <!-- Demonstrate this on the board -->

 Let's begin with a basic example and then we'll implement the singleton pattern in our code.
 Create a new iOS project and add an iOS objective-c class to it.
-Call it `CCDataManager`.
+Call it `CCPersonManager`.

 In the header file add the following class method: